 - Place a double layer of cheesecloth in a fine-mesh strainer over bowl and strain puree.

 - Using the back of a spoon, gently press puree to extract oil.

 - Gather corner edges of the cheesecloth and bring together to form a bag and secure with a rubber band.

 - Pinching the banded portion of the bag with one hand, gently counter twist bag with the other to squeeze out the remaining oil.

 - Discard sachet and strain oil a second time to remove any fragmented impurities.

-- Store in refrigerator for 1 month.
-Bring to room temperature before using.
+- Store in the refrigerator for 1 month.
+Bring to room temperature before using it.